armin-reichert/mazes/README.md

 ## Maze generation algorithms

-A NOTE to all who are interesting in this stuff: The idiots of moderators at StackExchange deleted some of my answers there where I wanted to just help people implementing some maze algorithms by pointing to this repository.
-These morons claimed I would "self promote".
+A NOTE to all who are interested in the content of this repository: The idiots of moderators at StackExchange deleted some of my answers there because I just wanted to help people implementing some maze algorithms by pointing to this repository.
+These morons claimed I would do "self promoting".
 Self promoting what?
-Code with an MIT license or the documentation, animations etc.?
+Free code with an MIT license or the documentation, animations etc.?

-@StackExchange: Get a life.
+@StackExchange: Fuck you.

 This project provides Java implementations of more than 35 algorithms for generating so called "perfect mazes" (which are just spanning trees of undirected graphs).